Olenjan/ItemGenerator/Definitions.md

 	Physics			- What Everything is governed by

 	//L1 - Fundamental layer
-	Property 		- Everything that describes
+	Property 		- Everything that defines
 	Environment 	- Everything that is there						- Environments are fundamental, exists, have properties Character 		- Everything that are doing						- Characters are fundamental, exist, have properties Item 			- Everything that is had						- Items are fundamental, exist, have properties